Why study Photography (A level Art and Design)?

 There are many possible degree options, these include: Animation, Art Therapy, Commercial Photography, Creative and editorial photography, Digital media, Fashion Photography, Film and Television, Film and Visual Culture, Forensic Photography, Graphics with Photography, Medical Photography, Visual Communication.

 What career opportunities are there?

-Syllabus: Art and Design: Photography
+Syllabus: A Level Art and Design: Photography

 Examination Board: AQA